AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 No configuration is required if you are happy to accept the default behaviour of the package.

-Optioanl keys and values can be added to your `appSettings.json` if required to amend this, within _Umbraco:PersonalisationGroups_, e.g.:
+Optional keys and values can be added to your `appSettings.json` if required to amend this, within _Umbraco:PersonalisationGroups_, e.g.:

 ```
   "Umbraco": {